Do you know what your child needs to learn while they’re in kindergarten?

 I love that there are great books that will reinforce math skills.
 Here are some fun choices for counting to 100.

-Learn to Count by Tens
+Counting to 100 by Tens

 Sidewalk Chalk Skip Counting – Learn to play Skip Counting Hopscotch and Skip Counting Rings at Playdough to Plato.
 Both can be easily adapted for counting by 10.